rickparrish/RG119SRC/README.md

 TODO list:<br />
 <ul>
-  <li>IFDEF out any ASM code blocks and handle the same as above</li>
   <li>WORD in RECORD to SMALLWORD</li>
   <li>INTEGER in RECORD to SMALLINT</li>
   <li>TYPEs of OF WORD to OF SMALLWORD (just in case they're used in a RECORD)</li>